-The United States currently possesses the highest statutory corporate tax rate in the world, at 35 percent (discounting state and local taxes).
+The United States has the highest statutory corporate tax rate in the world, at over 39 percent, including state and local taxes.
 Many analysts say the comparatively high U.S. rate, coupled with a complex array of tax subsidies and loopholes, is a doubly flawed system, overburdening businesses with compliance and planning costs while reducing federal revenues at a time of rising national debt.
 Others point out that the U.S. system, which taxes foreign profits of U.S. multinational corporations, may put the country at a competitive disadvantage with most of the industrialized world, which only taxes domestic corporate income.

 Why does corporate taxation matter?

 The way a country taxes corporations matters for two primary reasons, say economists.
 First, corporate taxes alter incentives and may distort domestic economic behavior in ways that are harmful for growth.
 Second, different tax regimes around the world interact to distort the allocation of international investment.